How Many Number Combinations In 3 Digits

 Q: How many possible 3-digit number combinations are there if repetition is not allowed?

 A: If repetition is not allowed, the number of combinations is calculated as follows: 10 choices for the first digit, 9 choices for the second digit (since one digit has already been used), and 8 choices for the third digit.
-Therefore, the total number of combinations is 10 × 9 × 8 = 720.
+That's why, the total number of combinations is 10 × 9 × 8 = 720.

 Q: Are leading zeros valid in 3-digit number combinations?